Experimental Design in Education

 The Durbin-Watson test has the null hypothesis that the autocorrelation of the disturbances is 0.

-This results suggest there are no autocorrelation at the alpha level of .05.
+These results suggest there is no autocorrelation at the alpha level of .05.

 Assume that the DV (Y) is distributed normally within each group for ANOVA